isabella232/livefyre.en/help/implementation/c-mobile-sdks/c-mobile-sdks.md

 ## Mobile Web Apps {#section_t2k_vpb_11b}

-Customers that open a web page on a mobile device automatically get a Livefyre content stream that�s optimized for mobile, including styling to fit the reduced screen size and modifications to handle touch events.
+Customers that open a web page on a mobile device automatically get a Livefyre content stream that is optimized for mobile, including styling to fit the reduced screen size and modifications to handle touch events.

 >[!NOTE]
 >